Swizz Beatz Presents G.H.E.T.T.O. Stories

 Swizz Beatz Presents G.H.E.T.T.O.
-Stories is a compilation album by American hip hop record producer and recording artist Swizz Beatz, released December 10, 2002, under Interscope, DreamWorks and Full Surface.
-It debuted at number 50 on the US Billboard 200 album chart, selling 60,000 copies in its first week.
+Stories is a compilation album by American rapper and producer Swizz Beatz, released on December 10, 2002, under DreamWorks and his own label Full Surface.
+It debuted at number 50 on the US Billboard 200 album chart, selling 59,000 copies in its first week.

 The album spawned three singles, including the hit "Good Times", as performed by Styles P. "Good Times" was also included on Styles P's 2002 debut album A Gangster and a Gentleman.
 The song "Shyne", as performed by Shyne, was included on his 2004 album Godfather Buried Alive, which was released while Shyne was imprisoned.